jasonumiker/kubernetes-training/README.md

 ## Gateway
 In addition to its own traffic management API, Istio supports the Kubernetes [Gateway API](https://istio.io/latest/blog/2024/gateway-mesh-ga/) and intends to make it the default API for traffic management in the future.

-So, in the examples below for Istio, we'll focus on that API (giving you exposure to it even if you end up not using Istio - as the whole point of it is that it's a standard that will have similar YAML schema regardless of the controller that you use for it).
+So, in the examples below for Istio, we'll focus on the Gateway API option/path (giving you exposure to it even if you end up not using Istio - as the whole point of it is that it's a standard that will have similar YAML schema regardless of the controller that you use for it).

 ## Istio
 TODO

+To install Istio onto our cluster `cd istio` and run `./install-istio.sh`.

+**NOTE:** that Istio requires Prometheus so you'll need to still have that installed in your cluster as we did in the earlier steps.
+If you don't have it then you can re-install it by running `cd ../monitoring` and then `./install-prometheus.sh`.

 ~![](https://istio.io/latest/docs/examples/bookinfo/withistio.svg)